 |Amazon FSx||Amazon QLDB||AWS CodeCommit|

 Supports only AWS managed keys.

 AWS KMS supports custom key stores backed by an AWS CloudHSM cluster.

-For list of services integrated with AWS KMS in the AWS China (Beijing) Region, operated by Sinnet and the AWS China (Ningxia) Region, operated by NWCD, please visit AWS KMS Service integration in China.
+For a list of services integrated with AWS KMS in the AWS China (Beijing) Region, operated by Sinnet and the AWS China (Ningxia) Region, operated by NWCD, please visit AWS KMS Service integration in China.

 AWS services not listed above encrypt customer data using keys owned and managed by the respective service.

 Your plaintext keys are never written to disk and only ever used in volatile memory of the HSMs for the time needed to perform your requested cryptographic operation.
 This is true regardless of whether you request AWS KMS to create keys on your behalf, import them into the service, or create them in an AWS CloudHSM cluster using the custom key store feature.
-Keys created by the service AWS KMS are never transmitted outside of the AWS region in which they were created and can only be used in the region in which they were created.
+You choose whether to create single Region or multi-Region keys.
+Single Region keys are never transmitted outside of the AWS Region in which they were created and can be used in only the Region in which they were created.

-* In the AWS China (Beijing) Region, operated by Sinnet and the AWS China (Ningxia) Region, operated by NWCD, the HSMs are Chinese government approved (not FIPS 140-2 validated), and the Cryptographic Details Whitepaper mentioned above does not apply.
+* In the AWS China (Beijing) Region, operated by Beijing Sinnet Technology Co., Ltd. ("Sinnet")Sinnet and the AWS China (Ningxia) Region, operated by Ningxia Western Cloud Data Technology Co., Ltd. ("NWCD") NWCD, the HSMs are Chinese government approved (not FIPS 140-2 validated), and the Cryptographic Details Whitepaper mentioned above does not apply.